-The undersigned organizations write to express our appreciation to you and the Congress for the \$10.4 billion provided to the National Institutes of Health (NIH) via the American Recovery and Reinvestment Act (ARRA/Recovery Act).
+The undersigned organizations write to express our continued support for the \$10.4 billion provided to the National Institutes of Health (NIH) via the American Recovery and Reinvestment Act (ARRA/Recovery Act).
 This unprecedented increase in the NIH's budget has generated tremendous excitement within the scientific community about the scientific possibilities as a result of ARRA.
 As organizations committed to promoting public health through research, we represent hundreds of thousands of scientists, physicians, health care providers, and patients who support federal investments in basic and applied biomedical and behavioral research.